Paul S. Devrouax

 This major firm has designed and completed many complex projects in the DC metro area.
 Their work on the National Landmark 575k-square-foot American Red Cross Historic Headquarters won them an Award of Excellence for Extraordinary Achievement in Historic Preservation from AIA in 2006.
 They also renovated the Warner Theatre, constructed in 1924, two blocks away from the White House.
 Now a mixed-use complex, the design won several awards, including a recent 45th Anniversary Award in Historic Preservation from the DC Preservation League.
 Another unique undertaking was The Yards at Southeast Federal Center, in which the firm revitalized the underused waterfront and turned it into an outdoor area for the community.
 It was one of the first projects in the country to receive a LEED Gold certification for Neighborhood Development.

 Founded in 1897, Baskervill is one of the oldest firms in the country.
-Their projects encompass a wide range of aesthetics.
-Baskervill is a full-service design firm, with a focus on a multidisciplinary approach, using their extensive expertise in architecture, interior design, engineering, and building forensics.
-Brent Farmer, the chairman and one of 11 principals at Baskervill, is one of the driving forces behind designing innovative and creative spaces for commercial clients, including Canon, Markel, and Harris Williams.
+Its projects encompass a wide range of aesthetics.
+Baskervill is a full-service design firm, with a focus on a multidisciplinary approach, using its extensive expertise in architecture, interior design, engineering, and building forensics.
+Brent Farmer, the chairman, is one of the driving forces behind designing innovative and creative spaces for commercial clients, including Canon, Markel, and Harris Williams.
 One of his passions is converting unused land through adaptive reuse strategies.
 He received his education from Virginia Polytechnic Institute and State University.
 Along with the other principals, Farmer lends his skills to the community, especially at the Virginia Chamber of Commerce and the Virginia Economic Developers Association.

 One of the most well-known projects Baskervill has worked on was the renovation of the Capitol building, completed in 1904.
 They added the eastern and western wings to add space for the growing government.
 More recently, Baskervill converted the Lehigh Street Armory into the Black History Museum and Cultural Center of Virginia, which garnered them a Merit Award for Design Excellence from AIA Richmond.
 One of their current projects is a multi-phase renovation of the VMI Corps Physical Training Facilities, which involves construction of classroom and administrative space for the military school.
 Another standout project is the 17th Street Market in Richmond, Virginia, which transformed the old Farmers’ Market into a community space envisioned as an “outdoor living room.”
 Within the plaza, there is restaurant, business, and artistic space for various uses.